byu-is-566/is-566-11-final-project-instuctions/milestone-2-instructions.md

 Manually trigger your scheduled job and confirm it completes successfully.
 Then create a test branch, push a small change, and open a pull request to verify the CI job runs.

-> [!IMPORTANT]
+> [!NOTE]
-> The `templates/m2/dbt_cloud_setup.md` file has detailed instructions for each step, including troubleshooting tips for common issues.
-Follow it carefully and take screenshots at each checkpoint.
+> The `templates/m2/dbt_cloud_setup.md` file in your starter repo is a **walkthrough guide**, not a deliverable.
+You don't need to edit it.
+It has detailed step-by-step instructions and troubleshooting tips you can follow as you work.
+The "screenshot checkpoints" scattered throughout that file are optional suggestions to help you capture your own progress — they are NOT separate required deliverables.
+The only screenshots you need to submit are the three listed below.

 > [!IMPORTANT]
 > 📷 Grab a screenshot of your dbt Cloud project dashboard.
 Save this screenshot as `m2_task5.6a.png` (or jpg) to the `screenshots` folder in the assignment repository.